accsyn/accsyn-python-api/doc/render.rst

         "settings": {
             "task_bucketsize": "5",
             "transfer_speedlimit": "-1"
+        },
+        "envs" : {
+            "common": {
+                "FOUNDRY_LICENSE_DEBUG": "true"
+            },
+            "linux": {
+                "NUKE_PATH": "/projects/nuke/src"
+            },
+            "mac": {
+                "NUKE_PATH": "/projects/nuke/src"
+            },
+            "windows": {
+                "NUKE_PATH": "C:\\projects\\nuke\\src"
             }
+        }
     })

-* ``code``: (Optional) The name of the compute job.
+* ``code``: (Optional) The name of the render job.
 * ``input``: The path to the input file to process, currently accsyn only support on single file.
 * ``parameters/input_conversion``: Tell wether input file should be parsed and have path's converted, only supported for ASCII format files.
 Possible values are: "always" - always attempt to parse  regardless of platform, "platform" - only if there is change in operating system platform (i.e. between windows and mac), "never" - do not touch the input file.
-It is recommended to leave this on "always" unless exactly the same paths are used within input file as on-prem / at compute cluster.
+It is recommended to leave this on "always" unless exactly the same paths are used within input file as on-prem / at render farm.
-* ``parameters/arguments``: Additional parameters to pass on to the compute process (command line options).
+* ``parameters/arguments``: Additional parameters to pass on to the render process (command line options).
 * ``parameters/remote_os``: (Optional)The operating system submit is made from.
 * ``parameters/mapped_share_paths``: (Optional, if ASCII parsable input file and input conversions enabled) List of local paths mapped to on-prem shares.
 Required if the input file contains local paths that need conversion.
-If compute servers are running different operating systems, "os" can be used to define different paths.
-Recognised values are "windows", "mac" and "linux", This is picked by the "common" compute app only, it can be modified to support additional operating systems.
+If render servers are running different operating systems, "os" can be used to define different paths.
+Recognised values are "windows", "mac" and "linux", This is picked by the "common" render app only, it can be modified to support additional operating systems.
 * ``parameters/site``: (Optional, since v2.0) Site specific setting overrides, see below.
-* ``app``: The named compute app to use, make sure it exists.
+* ``app``: The named render app to use, make sure it exists.
 Compute apps can be administered at Admin/apps page within accsyn web admin pages.
-Find open source compute app boilerplate scripts  here: https://github.com/accsyn/compute-scripts.
+Find open source render app boilerplate scripts  here: https://github.com/accsyn/compute-scripts.
 * ``range``: (If app supports split into items/frames) The integer range to render.
 Can be on or more(space or comma separated list of) entries on the form "1-10"(range), "4"(single) or "5-250x5"(consider only every 5 item/frames).
 * ``dependencies``: List of files that the input file depend on and must be able to access during the computation process.
 * ``filters``: Comma separated list of filters to apply, see below.
-* ``output``: Path to the folder where the compute app should write back the resulting files.
+* ``output``: Path to the folder where the render app should write back the resulting files.
 * ``settings``: Standard accsyn settings to that will apply across all file involved file transfers, see https://support.accsyn.com/admin-manual.
+* ``envs``: Environment variables to set on the render process, can either be given flat or as a dictionary with sub keys "common", "linux", "mac" and "windows" as in the example above.

 Filters